Sale, Cora make early exits for Red Sox in ALCS Game 1 | New Country 923

 Sale opened the game with an eight-pitch walk to George Springer and struggled through the first three innings with subpar stuff and location.

+“I just went out there and lost it for a little bit,” Sale said.

 Houston took advantage in the second.
 Sale got two quick outs, but then walked Carlos Correa, plunked Martin Maldonado on the hand with a fastball and walked Josh Reddick.
-Springer followed with a hard grounder past third baseman Eduardo Nunez to put Boston ahead 2-0.
+Springer followed with a hard grounder past the glove of third baseman Eduardo Nunez for a go-ahead, two-run single.
+An error by Nunez led to the Astros’ tiebreaking run for a 3-2 lead in the sixth.

 His control was shaky, too, even as he perhaps took something off his fastball and slider after falling behind in counts.
 He threw one pitch behind Alex Bregman, and all four of his walks came in the first two innings.

-Sale had just two whiffs in the first three innings before finding a groove in the fourth.
-That was enough for Cora, though, who pulled Sale after 86 pitches.
-Sale struck out five, including Correa and Maldonado to end his outing.
+Sale had just two swings and misses among 69 pitches in the first three innings before finding a groove with four among 17 pitches in the fourth.
+Cora then pulled Sale, who struck out Correa and Maldonado to end his outing, raising his strikeouts total to five.

+“It’s just one of those things that happen,” Sale said.
+“Sometimes you get out there and you’re just battling yourself.
+That was definitely the case.”

 The 29-year-old allowed five hits and two earned runs, striking out nine over 6 1/3 innings in his ALDS Game 1 win over Yankees.
-He also came on in relief during Game 4, retiring all three batters he faced during the eighth inning.
+He also came on in relief with a perfect eighth inning during Game 4.

-Saturday night’s start harkened back to the rough outing he had in his postseason debut in Game 1 of last season’s ALDS against Houston.
-Sale gave up seven earned runs in the five innings he pitched in that outing, yielding a pair of home runs to Jose Altuve and another to Bregman in a loss.
+Saturday night’s start harkened back to the rough outing he had in his postseason debut in Game 1 of last season’s Division Series against Houston.
+Sale gave up seven earned runs in five innings, yielding a pair of home runs to Jose Altuve and another to Bregman in a loss.

-Sale came on in a relief appearance in Game 4 of that series as well, holding the Astros scoreless through four innings before allowing two runs in the Red Sox’s 5-4 Game 4 loss as Houston wrapped up the series, 3-1.
+Sale came on in a relief appearance in Game 4 of that series, as well, holding the Astros scoreless through four innings before allowing two runs in Boston’s season-ending Game 4 loss.

-Cora stuck around long enough to pull Sale and use Mitch Moreland as a pinch hitter in the fifth before he was tossed while standing up for Benintendi.
+Cora stuck around long enough to pull Sale and use Mitch Moreland as a pinch hitter in the fifth, then was tossed while protecting Benintendi.

-There were two out, two on and two runs already in when Justin Verlander threw a 98 mph fastball to Benintendi near the outside edge for strike three.
-Benintendi slammed his helmet and bat down and pleaded his case with plate umpire James Hoye before Red Sox coaches ran in to get between them.
+There were two outs, two on and two runs already in when Justin Verlander threw a 98 mph fastball to Benintendi near the outside edge of the zone for strike three.
+Benintendi slammed his helmet and bat down and pleaded his case with plate umpire James Hoye before Red Sox coaches ran to get between them.

 Cora continued to yell from the dugout and was tossed by Hoye.
 Cora gave the lineup card to bench coach Ron Roenicke and walked down the tunnel into the clubhouse.